Become a Gerontologist

 It was in the beginning of the 20th century that the term "gerontology" was coined by Elie Metchnikoff.
 In the 1940's, James Birren began organizing the field of gerontology.
 One of his most important accomplishments was the theory of primary, secondary, and tertiary aging.

-- Secondary aging refers to the illnesses and diseases that can hasten the aging process, such as Alzheimer’s disease and cancer.
-These diseases and illnesses are often caused by lifestyle choices and a person’s environments.
+- Secondary Aging- Refers to the illnesses and diseases that can hasten the aging process, such as Alzheimer's and cancer.

 In 1945, the Gerentological Society of America was founded, and Birren was one of its first presidents.